 So where can you still buy money orders with a debit card or PIN-enabled gift card?
 You can try the following sources:

 If you do want to take a stab at buying them from the Money Center, try ordering gift cards with your name on them.
 There’s no guarantee this will work, but if the cashier overlooks “GIFT CARD” in large, bold text on the front of the card (try covering it with your thumb) and you show them that your name is in fact on the card, you should be ok.
 Of course, this is only a concern if the cashier wants to see your card.
-This was never an issue in the past, but ever since the memo got passed around, I’ve found the money center cashiers are much more inclined to ask to see the card and reject it if it doesn’t comply with their standard of a “debit card” (mainly, that it doesn’t appear to be a PIN-enabled gift card).
+This was never an issue in the past.
+However, since the memo got passed around, the money center cashiers are more inclined to ask to see the card.
+And reject it if it doesn’t comply with their standard of a “debit card.”

 If you do succeed with this and you are in fact using PIN-enabled gift cards, I’d advise you limit your purchase to under $1,000 at a time.
 Since you have to split up your payment methods, you’ll attract less attention if you’re simply splitting it in two.

-4. Gas stations (Kwik Shop, 711).
-I had some success buying Vanilla Reloads at 711 with my Chase Ink Bold card, back when they were still accepting them.
-Even when 711 put a stop to it, there was a location on Market Street in San Francisco where I was able to stock up on Paypal cards without issues.
-That well has dried up, but if you can find a 711 or Kwik Shop that sells money orders, you will at least find an alternative (and far less busy) place to unload your gift cards.
+I had some success buying Vanilla Reloads at 711 with my Chase Ink Bold card.
+At least back when they were still accepting them.
+Even when 711 put a stop to it, there was a location on Market Street in San Francisco where I was able to buy Paypal cards without issues.
+That well has dried up, but if you can find a 711 or Kwik Shop that sells money orders, you will at least have an alternative (and far less busy) place to unload your gift cards.

-5. Banks.
 Many banks allow customers to buy money orders, though they are generally a bit more pricey than places like Walmart.
-I’m hesitant about recommending this because as they say, “Don’t sh** where you eat,” but I’m listing this anyway for the sake of rounding out the list.
+I’m hesitant about recommending this because as they say, “Don’t sh** where you eat”.
+But I’m listing this anyway for the sake of rounding out the list.

 These are the places I’m aware of where you can buy money orders with a PIN-enabled gift card/debit card.
 If you’re aware of any others, feel free to share them in the comment section.